Information for all parties about when a complaint is made about an early learning service.

 - determine whether further action is required by the Ministry.

-Teachers and other early learning staff can complain directly to the Ministry if they have concerns about an early learning service that may not be meeting regulated standards and these concerns cannot be resolved directly with the service provider.
+Teachers and other early learning staff can complain directly to us if they have concerns about an early learning service that may not be meeting regulated standards and these concerns cannot be resolved directly with the service provider.

 Assessing risk and determining whether further action is required

-Any complaint that indicates a serious risk to child health, safety and wellbeing will be investigated immediately by Ministry staff.
+Any complaint that indicates a serious risk to child health, safety and wellbeing will be investigated immediately.
 This may result in: